nikitkrsk/portfolio/README.md

 # Portfolio website

-Hi, I'm Nikita, this is my small portfolio of projects and overall info about me.
+Hi, I'm Nikita, this is my small portfolio

 I know that a lot of stuff should be added here, but this is only v1